dshamaeli/My-Emacs/README.md

 cautionary Step: Make sure that node is added to your path or tern package wont work

-Step 4: By default Yasnippet dosent work with JS3-mode but we can simply fix it by:

-	$ cd ~/.emacs.d/elpa/yasnippet-     #use tab for auto compelete
-	$ cd snippets/
-	$ cp -r js2-mode/ js3-mode

-Step 5: In you project directory Create .tern-project file with format like this:
+Step 4: In you project directory Create .tern-project file with format like this:

 	{
 	  "libs": [